kubernetes-sigs/jobset/keps/672-serial-job-execution/README.md

 - StartupPolicyOrderOption of `AnyOrder` is the default setting.
 - For backward compatibility the default value for ReplicatedJobsStatusOption is Ready when StartupPolicy API is used.
+- All ReplicatedJob names except the last one in the list must present in the targetReplicatedJobs, and their names must be unique in the targetReplicatedJobs.

 ### User Experience